-Broome to Perth Itinerary including the Coral Coast and Karijini National Park
+Broome to Perth Journey including the Coral Coast and Karijini National Park

 Broome is a compact town to explore and attractions are all within 15 minutes drive.